LagosPortugalGuide.com

 Sagres is pounded by massive waves; the cliffs in the background are 40m high!

-The length of the day trip to Sagres will depend on the amount of time spent walking or relaxing on the beaches.
+The length of a day trip to Sagres will depend on the amount of time spent walking or relaxing on the beaches.
 Cabo de São Vicente can be fully seen in 30 minutes, and the fort takes about 40 minutes to explore.

 Buses between Sagres, Lagos and Cabo de São Vicente for a day trip

-Sagres is 30km to the west of Lagos and, depending on the bus service, takes between 40-60 minutes.
-A single bus ticket from Lagos to Sagres costs €2.85, a ticket from Lagos to Cabo de São Vicente costs €4.20 and a ticket from Sagres to Cabo de São Vicente is €2.00.
+Sagres is 30km west of Lagos and, depending on the bus service, the journey takes between 40 and 60 minutes.
+A single bus ticket from Lagos to Sagres costs €2.85, a ticket from Lagos to Cabo de São Vicente costs €4.20flavour,flavour and a ticket from Sagres to Cabo de São Vicente is €2.00.

 Eva bus Cabo de São Vicente